Received a scrutiny notice under Section 143(2)? Here’s what you need to do

 Now this can happen even if you’ve filed your taxes accurately and doesn’t always imply an error in your return.
 It’s just that the ITD wants to get more details from certain taxpayers to ensure everything’s in place.

-I’ve attached a scrutiny notice below for your reference.
+I’ve attached the first page of a scrutiny notice below for your reference.

 What to do if you receive a notice under 143(2)?